Suffolk County Football Association: History

 1985 – A Centenary Banquet was held at Ipswich Moat House on 30 September 1985 to celebrate its 100th birthday.
 Sir Stanley Rous, C.B.E., Hon.
 President of FIFA and Hon.
 Vice-President of the Football Association, proposed the toast to the SCFA.

 2000 – The Suffolk County Football Association became a Limited Company in 2000.

 2001 – For the first time in its history in April 2001 the County F.A. appointed two full-time employees, namely Will Cook, County Development Officer and James Payne, Clerical Officer, and both gentlemen were installed at the new County FA office at Felaw Maltings in Ipswich.

 2003 – In April 2003, the Association moved its headquarters to purpose built offices in Stowmarket; which were officially opened by FA Vice-Chairman Ray Kiddell.

 2003 – In July 2003, Martin Head became the first salaried Secretary in the Association's history.

 2005 – Suffolk defeated Hampshire 2 – 1 at Portman Road, Ipswich in 2005 to win the FA County Youth Cup.
 This was actually the county's first ever Cup Final appearance.

 2006 – In 2006, all disciplinary administration transferred from volunteers to staff at the Association's HQ.

 2007 – Suffolk's 2nd FA County Youth Cup Final appearance was in April 2007.
 Suffolk drew 1 – 1 with West Riding after extra time at Valley Parade, Bradford.
 However, West Riding won the match 4 – 3 on penalties.

 Today the Association is served by President G.S.
 Blake (elected in 2001) and Chairman David Porter in addition to the board of Directors, Honorary Officers and the members of Council.

 Football Development

-The Suffolk FA is committed to developing the game at every level.
-The aim of the development team is to make a positive difference within football, and to give everyone the opportunity to access quality football opportunities and experiences to fulfil their potential.
-They are keen to develop partnerships to promote the benefits of football and improve the facilities where football is played.